bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 This will take the dataset we just falied, condense it to 1 single gzipped TSV file with a header, and write the output to the path we sent into the application defined at `dataset_out_path`.
 The labels right now like to get a single file, even if it's many gigabytes in length and takes longer to produce.

 We also want to define the unicode character for null to quote, just so we don't accidentally quote any fields that are part of the artist names or track titles.
 This might not be necessary anymore in the latest versions of Spark which don't default to quoting, but it's a habit I've always just kept.
-Call me crazy.s
+Call me crazy.

 We also want to call our aggregate analysis function and output the resulting dataframe to a Gzipped TSV file with a header too.